The Top 5 Reminder Apps for iOS and Android

 As a marketer, it is a great way to stay on top of things and easily access your email on the go.

 Gmail has a “labels” feature that makes organizing your emails easy.
-This includes managing them by the person they’re from, the sthey’reline, or the type of email it is.
+This includes managing them by the person they’re from, they reline, or the type of email it is.

-Gmail also allows you to set reminders and labels, so you never forget to do something important.
+Gmail also allows you to set reminders and labels never to forget to do something important.

 2. Evernote

-Have you ever wished there was a way to organize everything in your life?
-Maybe you’ve had a vision you’ve, a Pinterest board, or a to-do list, but it’s always been anit’srganized mess.
+Have you ever wished there was a way to organize everything?
+Maybe you’ve had a vision, a Pinterest board, or a to-do list, but it’s always been an organized mess.

 Enter the Evernote app, which allows you to organize everything in your life in a simple yet organized system.